GoogleCloudPlatform/microservices-demo/README.md

        gcloud auth configure-docker -q

-4. (OPTIONAL) Allow GCP to access source code via Github.
-This step is necessary if you are using Stackdriver Debugger.
+4. (OPTIONAL) Run `./gen-debug-source-code.sh` if you want to use debugger.

-        gcloud debug source gen-repo-info-file --output-directory=./src/
+        This script will generate the source context for the project and populate it to the root directory of all service modules.

 5. Set your project ID on image names: